Lââm: Biography

 In 2006, she received many nominations at the NRJ Music Awards as the French-speaking artist of the year and at the Victoires de la musique as female artist of the year against such artists as Keren Ann, Zazie and Juliette.
 Despite ultimately not winning, the nominations showed Lââm had not been forgotten and that the public loved her songs.

 She later organized a huge tour in the summer which passed through a number of cities in France (like Perpignan and Amiens) and Belgium.

 Lââm released a new album at the end of 2006.
 The CD preceded the single "Le sang chaud", which is a duet with the singer Princesse Aniès.
 The single sold more than 50,000 copies, and ranked seventh on the Top 50.
 Despite the single's success, the album Le Sang chaud fared much lower on the charts with no more than 15,000 copies sold.

 Despite Lââm's disappointment in the album's success, she was chosen "Voice of the Year" by the public of FilleTV channel.
 The award is the first in Lââm's career.

 In March 2007, she released the single "Rien ne dure", which aired on radio.
 The CD is yet to be released.

 In May 2007, Lââm released a follow-up single, "Relève-toi".
 It is available on legal downloads.

 Lââm is a participant in the album High School Musical 2, with her interpretation of the song "Savoir qui je suis" (Gotta go my own way).

-Danse avec les stars

-In 2021, she participated in the eleventh season of Danse avec les stars – the French version of Dancing with the Stars.
-She was partnered with professional dancer Maxime Dereymez.
-On September 17, 2012, they were eliminated in The first week finishing in last place.